John K. Cannon: Biography

 During Operation Torch in November 1942, Cannon was the commanding general of the XII Air Support Command for the Western Task Force during the invasion of French Morocco.
 He moved to Algeria as commanding general of the XII Bomber Command.
 Through March and April 1943, General Cannon organized and commanded the Northwest African Training Command in the Northwest African Air Forces of the Mediterranean Air Command (MAC), the official Allied air force command organization in the Mediterranean Theater.
 In May 1943, Cannon became deputy commanding general of the Northwest African Tactical Air Force under Commander Air Marshal Sir Arthur Coningham for the Sicilian campaign and the invasion of Italy.
 He was promoted to major general in June and after MAC was disbanded in December, became commanding general of both the Twelfth Air Force and the Mediterranean Allied Tactical Air Force in the newly organized Mediterranean Allied Air Forces.
 General Cannon was responsible for all air operations during the invasion of southern France in August 1944 (Operation Dragoon).
 In March 1945, he was promoted to lieutenant general and named air commander in chief of all Allied Air Forces in the Mediterranean Theater of Operations.
 In May 1945, Lt.
 Gen. John K. Cannon became commanding general of U.S. Air Forces in Europe USAFE.

 He earned four Distinguished Service Medals, Legion of Merit, Bronze Star, Air Medal and decorations from Great Britain, France, Italy, Poland, Yugoslavia and Morocco.

 General Cannon returned to the U.S. in April 1946 as commanding general of Air Training Command at Barksdale Field, Louisiana.
 In October 1948, he returned to Europe as commanding general of U.S. Air Forces in Europe and in March 1950 was designated commander-in-chief of U.S. Air Forces in Europe.
 On October 29, 1951, he was promoted to general and appointed commanding general of Tactical Air Command at Langley Air Force Base, Virginia.

 General Cannon retired from the service on March 31, 1954.
 At the time of his retirement, he was senior air officer in point-of-service, holding serial number 3A.

 He died of a heart attack on January 12, 1955, at his home in Arcadia, California.
 He is buried in Arlington National Cemetery.

 Honors and awards

 On 8 June 1957, the Clovis Air Force Base in Clovis, New Mexico was renamed Cannon Air Force Base in honor of General Cannon.

 The Arnold Air Society Squadron at Utah State University is named the John K. Cannon Squadron in honor of his achievements and alumni status.

+Effective dates of promotion

+Cannon was honorably discharged September 23, 1919 at the grade of first lieutenant and returned to duty at that grade on July 1, 1920.